WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 **Examples**

 [warning] Not Recommended: The application parses the data, and displays it in the terminal. [/warning]
-[tip] Sometimes okay: The application parses the data and displays it in the terminal. [/tip]
+[tip] Recommended: The application parses the data.
+Then it displays the data in the terminal. [/tip]
-[tip] Recommended: The application parses the data and displays it in the terminal. [/tip]
+[tip] Recommended: The application parses the data, and then it displays the data in the terminal. [/tip]